cvut/qtrvsim/README.md

 Bit 0 signals by value 1 that UART is ready and can accept next character to be sent.
 The second register 'SERP_TX_DATA_REG' is actual Tx buffer.
-The LSB byte of writtent word is transmitted to terminal window.
+The LSB byte of written word is transmitted to terminal window.
 Definition of peripheral base address and registers offsets follows including reserve for the future Rx port implementation.